habitus-eu/HabitusDOCS/docs/gis/index.md

 ## License

-This project is licensed under the terms of the Apache License 2.0.
+This project is licensed under the terms of the GNU Lesser General Public License v2.1.